naparuba/tanuki-www/content/pages/docs/commands/join.md

 ## Usage

-Usage: `consul join [options] address ...`
+Usage: `XXX join [options] address ...`

 You may call join with multiple addresses if you want to try to join multiple clusters.
-Consul will attempt to join all addresses, and the join command will fail only if Consul was unable to join with any.
+XXX will attempt to join all addresses, and the join command will fail only if XXX was unable to join with any.

 The command-line flags are all optional.
 The list of available flags are: